 Keep Your Company Compliant

-- File your Mississippi LLC annual report.
-File online with the Mississippi Secretary of State by April 15 each year.
+All Mississippi LLCs must file an annual report with the Secretary of State online by April 15 each year.
 There is no filing fee.

 Mississippi businesses selling a physical product are generally required to register for a seller’s permit with the Mississippi Department of Revenue’s Taxpayer Access Point.
-Visit our Mississippi Sales Tax guide to learn more about seller's permits and Mississippi sales tax.
+Visit our Mississippi Sales Tax guide to learn more about seller’s permits and Mississippi sales tax.

 More LLC Resources

 - Mississippi Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 Download the Mississippi foreign LLC form to get started.